susji/lilmon/README.md

 ~~Yes.
 I'll probably make them less terrible in future.~~ Much better now, right?

+## The graphs look too terrible!

+`measure` and `serve` are fairly well decoupled so an alternative UI is quite easy to build based on the data gathered by `measure`.

 ## `lilmon serve` refuses to start and says it cannot open the database!

 Are you running `serve` without a pre-existing database?
 In that case, you will